 Parking is always available at Spotts Park or designated parking areas along Allen Parkway.

 Fun Facts About Bats

 More than 1,100 bat species have been discovered worldwide.
 The United States is home to 47 bat species.
-Texas has the highest bat diversity of all the states – 31 bat species.
+Texas is home to 33 species of bats.

 The largest bat in Texas is the Western Mastiff bat, with a wingspan of 20.9 to 22.4 inches.
 The smallest Texas bat is the Western Pipistrelle, with a wingspan of 7.5 to 8.5 inches.
 Both of those bats reside primarily in western Texas.

 Greater Houston is home to 11 bat species, all insect-eaters.
-Those species are: Mexican free-tailed bat, big brown bat, evening bat, Eastern red bat, Northern yellow bat, Eastern pipistrelle, hoary bat, Seminole bat, Southeastern myotis, silver-haired bat, and Rafinesque’s big-eared bat (state threatened species).
+Those species are: Mexican free-tailed bat, big brown bat, evening bat, Eastern red bat, Northern yellow bat, tri-colored bat (previously known as Eastern pipistrelle), hoary bat, Seminole bat, Southeastern myotis, silver-haired bat, and Rafinesque’s big-eared bat (state threatened species).

 The Mexican free-tailed bat (Tadarida brasiliensis) is a medium sized bat with a wingspan of 11 to 13 inches.
 Its life span is approximately 13 years.
 Mexican free-tailed bats live in large caves, bridges, buildings, tunnels, and bat houses all across Texas.

 Baby Mexican free-tailed bats are known as “pups”.
 A female bat gives birth to one pup each spring & temporarily leaves it behind when she emerges to hunt.
 Each mother is able to find her pup among the thousands in the colony each day by remembering the approximate location where she left her pup, and by recognizing her pup’s unique voice & scent.